donskytech/platformio-projects/README.md

 # platformio-projects

-This repository will contain Arduino-based projects created with PlatformIO IDE extension in Visual Studio Code
+This repository contains Arduino-based projects created with PlatformIO IDE extension in Visual Studio Code

 The complete documentation for each project can be found on my personal blog site https://www.donskytech.com